smorad/um_cisc_7026/lecture_12_transformers.typ

 Given large enough $T$, we will eventually run out of storage space #pause

-The sum is a *lossy* operation that can store a limited amount of information #pause
+The sum is a *lossy* operation that can store a limited amount of information

 ==
 So we introduced a forgetting term $gamma$ #pause